How to Remove Viruses from Your Mac Computer?

 Before removing viruses from your Mac, let’s understand how you can detect early signs of Mac virus infections.
 Here are some common symptoms of Mac viruses:

-- Your search results are taking you to unexpected websites which you have never heard of before.
+3. Your search results are taking you to unexpected websites that you have never heard of before.

 How to Remove Viruses from Your Mac Manually?